YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 The server that will be serving the data to the different sub-systems will be the web server.
 This means that the web server will be acting as an API server in addition to serving web pages.
 The web client will communicate with the server via HTTP, in the form of RESTful HTTP APIs.
 The M5Stack and desktop applications will communicate with the server via MQTT, through a message broker.
 A standardised JSON object format is used for MQTT communication to ensure that subscribers on the same topic will be able to distinguish the sender and recipient as well as the API call.
 Details of the API design will be discussed under section 1e.
 This fulfills the “Liskov Substitution Principle” where the standardised request and response JSON objects serve as a common “contract” between the different sub-systems, which allows for substitution of the sub-systems.
 Lastly, the database is designed considering the foreseeable enhancements and normalised to BCNF form.
 This fulfills the “Open-Closed” principle where we allow for functional extensions to the various sub-systems.

-## Object-Oriented design of key sub-systems
+## b.
+Object-Oriented design of key sub-systems

 ### M5Stack